Prajwalmithun/learning_flask/README.md

 <details>
 <summary> What is framework vs micro framework?</summary>

-Web Framework - Collection of libraries and modules, so a developer doesnt need to worry about low-level details like thread management, protocol etc
+<b>Web Framework</b> - Collection of libraries and modules, so a developer doesnt need to worry about low-level details like thread management, protocol etc

-Micro Framework - Mimimalistic version of full fledged framework.
+<b>Micro Framework</b> - Mimimalistic version of full fledged framework.
 But flask has extentions to parts where there are limitations.

 </details>